MoeraOrg/moeraorg.github.io/development/protocols/moment.md

 Similarly, any moment that is less than minimum safe integer in JavaScript (- (2<sup>53</sup> - 1)) is treated as "far past".

+Moments larger or equal to 9⋅10<sup>15</sup> are assigned to "pinned" posts.